ASASSN-25eq: new WZ Sge-type dwarf nova, likely a period bouncer

 Dear colleagues,

-I have just completed the analysis of my unfiltered CCD observations of TCP
+I have just completed the analysis of my unfiltered CCD time-series

-Observatory.
-The data were acquired under clear skies with a 0.40-m f/5.1
+Extremadura Observatory.
+The data were acquired under clear skies with a

-Image calibration and photometry were performed with the latest release of
+Image calibration and photometry were carried out using the latest release

 I will submit my observations to AAVSO, CBA and VSNET for further analysis.